mayosmith/7R1B3/README.md

 doubtful.
 Three months into his sentence, their mother died of a subarachnoid hemorrhage.
-They let Kurt go to the funeral, but he was flanked by guards, cuffed, and notallowed to touch or hug anyone.
+They let Kurt go to the funeral, but he was flanked by guards, cuffed, and not allowed to touch or hug anyone.
 It was a spectacle.
 The service wasn’t even over when they packed him back in the van and sped off.
 Kurt spoiled the occasion and his sister still hadn’t forgiven him for it.